Bringing Tripetto to everyone

 - Levels 2 and 1 — A.k.a. the studio for the general public.
 Launched early 2019 and free for now.
 Levels 1 and 2 were originally intended as separate products for developers and end-users respectively.
 But feedback from earlier releases pointed us towards a combined offering.
 The Publish screen in the studio shows why and how.
 By the way, for this release we chose to go for a conversational UX for respondents that’s very reminiscent of the avant-garde approach by Typeform, and SurveyMonkey’s spins on it.
 But thanks to the platform’s versatility we’ll be able to introduce additional distinctive flavors for our users to choose from.

 - Foundation — The granular magic is in here.
 Surgically crafted in-house completely and cut up into separate technologies for separate core purposes, working all together.
-Among 50+ packages are a sequencer for lightning fast UI rendering, a positioning matrix organizing the drawing board and a touch handler to take over browser scroll and touch behavior.
+Among 50+ packages are a sequencer for lightning fast UI rendering, a positioning matrix organizing the storyboard and a touch handler to take over browser scroll and touch behavior.

 Please note that Tripetto is a work in progress.
 We are bootstrapping our efforts and work really hard to make the SDK and studio better every day.
 Feel free to check all of Tripetto out and let us know what you think.
 We most surely welcome your input.
 Also, stay tuned for upcoming releases.